 The deadline for nominations is Thursday, July 1, at 4 p.m.
 EDT.
 The nomination form and other information can be found at https://kendigawards.com/.

-Celebrating 35 years this year of honoring excellence in arts and culture, the Kendig Awards have been co-sponsored by Hollins University and Roanoke College since 2013.
+Celebrating 36 years this year of honoring excellence in arts and culture, the Kendig Awards have been co-sponsored by Hollins University and Roanoke College since 2013.
 Due to the COVID-19 pandemic, an awards presentation gathering was not held last year.
-A celebration for the 2020 nominees/winners and 2021 nominees/winners will be held jointly this fall at Roanoke College on a date to be announced.
+A celebration for the 2020 nominees/winners and 2021 nominees/winners will be held jointly this fall at Roanoke College on a date to be announced at a later time.

 Kendig Awards are presented in each of the following categories:

 - Individual Artist (selected from all disciplines, including dance, literature, music, media arts, visual arts, and theatre)

 Individuals, businesses, and organizations from the greater Roanoke region (which includes the counties of Botetourt, Franklin, and Roanoke, the cities of Roanoke and Salem, and the town of Vinton) are eligible, as are past Kendig Award recipients from 1985 – 2012.
 Programs and full-time employees of Hollins University and Roanoke College are eligible to be nominated as well.